nursajadi/Ai_Group/README.md

 #### 4. LLMs (Ryan Heida)
 - **LLMs (Large Language Models)**: Explore their architecture, applications, and practical examples.
+  *For more details about this topic, navigate to the `04 - LLMs (Ryan-Heida)` folder in this repository.
+The folder includes all needed references such as presentation slides, code examples, and additional resources.*
+  *Speaker: Ryan Heida - mr.ryanheida@gmail.com*

+#### 5. Prompt Engineering and RAGs (Ryan Heida)
+- **Prompt Engineering and RAGs**: Explore their architecture, applications, and practical examples.
-  *For more details about this topic, navigate to the `04-LLMs` folder in this repository.
+  *For more details about this topic, navigate to the `05 - Prompt Engineering and RAGs (Ryan-Heida)` folder in this repository.
 The folder includes all needed references such as presentation slides, code examples, and additional resources.*
   *Speaker: Ryan Heida - mr.ryanheida@gmail.com*
 ---

 ## Contact Us: